FlatFilers/csvjson-app/README.md

 2. A PHP CodeIgniter Boilerplate I use for my own apps.
 Includes JS/CSS bundling and minification.
 3. A clean and simple example of building an application with CodeIgniter.

+The rest of this documentation focuses on points 2 and 3.

 Features
 --------